 In Our Own Voice: Living with Mental Illness is a unique public education presentation that offers insight into the hope and recovery possible for people living with mental illness.
 Trained individuals living with mental illness lead a brief yet comprehensive and interactive, presentation about mental illness.

-Family-to-Family is a 12-week course for families, partners and friends of individuals with mental illness taught by trained NAMI family members and caregivers of individuals living with mental illness.
+Family-to-Family is a free 12-week course for families, partners and friends of individuals with mental illness taught by trained NAMI family members and caregivers of individuals living with mental illness.

-NAMI Basics is a six-week peer-directed education program developed specifically for parents and other caregivers of children who have either been diagnosed with a mental illness, or who are experiencing symptoms but have not yet been diagnosed.
+NAMI Basics is a free six-week peer-directed education program developed specifically for parents and other caregivers of children who have either been diagnosed with a mental illness, or who are experiencing symptoms but have not yet been diagnosed.
 The course is taught by trained teachers who are caregivers of individuals who developed the symptoms of mental illness during childhood.